dearborn-coding-club/website-base-backend/README.md

 ### Running with Virtual Env (recommended)
 1. Make sure you install `python3` on your local machine and  have a virtual environment set up.
     - Run python environment
-        - `python3 -m venv ./`.
+        - `python -m venv ./` or `python3 -m venv ./` if you have `Python3`.
     - Activate local python env.
         - `source bin/activate`.
     - Upgrade pip
-        - `python3 -m pip install --upgrade pip`.
+        - `python -m pip install --upgrade pip` or `python3 -m pip install --upgrade pip` if you have `Python3`.
     - Install python dependencies
-        - `python3 -m pip install -r requirements.txt`.
+        - `python -m pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt` if you have `Python3`.
-    - Install django-cors-headers
-        - `python3 -m pip install django-cors-headers==4.3.1`.

-    - If you don't have the `python3` alias set, configure the from alias `python3` to `python`.
+    - If you don't have the `python3` alias set, you can configure the from alias for `python3` to point to your `python` installation.
         - `echo 'alias python="python3"' >> ~/.zshrc && source ~/.zshrc;`
 2. Run the application.
     - Run `make run` or